What is Bull and Bear market? Stock Market Basics

 The bull market is generally related to the stock market but it applies to all financial markets like currencies, bonds, commodities etc. During a bull market, everything in the economy is amazing like growing GDP, increased job, rising stock prices etc.

 Bull markets often lead to the overvaluation of the stocks as the investors are highly optimistic and believe that the stock will always go up.

 The opposite of a bull market is a bear market, which is typically characterized by bad economy, fewer jobs, recession and falling share prices.
 The investor’s behavior during a bearish market is highly pessimistic as they fear that the stocks will go down and down.

-Bear markets make it tough for investors to pick profitable stocks.
+Bear markets make it tough for investors to pick profitable stocks for short term.

 NOTE: The ‘bull’ and ‘bear’ words that are used in the market is derived from the way these animals attack their opponents.
 A bull thrusts its horns up into the air upwards, while a bear swipes its paws downward.
 These actions are metaphors for the movement of a market.
 If the trend is upwards, it’s a bull market.
 And, if the trend is downwards, it’s a bear market.

 If you want to read further in details, I will highly recommend to read the book- Bulls, Bears and Other Beasts: A Story of the Indian Stock Market by Santosh Nair, one of the best book on Indian Stock Market.